-For example, field assessments of the Brandvalley WEF and Kareebosch WEF (Roggeveld Phase 2) project areas immediately north of, and overlapping with, the Rietkloof WEF study area have recently been completed (Almond 2014, Almond, in prep.).
+For example, field assessments of the Rietkloof WEF and Kareebosch WEF (Roggeveld Phase 2) project areas situated immediately south and north of, as well as overlapping with, the Brandvalley WEF study area have recently been completed (Almond 2014, Almond, 2016b).
 In all cases it was concluded by the author that, despite the undoubted occurrence of scientifically-important fossil remains (notably fossil vertebrates, vertebrate trackways and burrows, petrified wood), the overall impact significance of the proposed developments was low because the probability of significant impacts on unique or rare fossils was slight.

-Provided that the proposed monitoring and mitigation recommendations made for these various projects are followed through, their cumulative impact on palaeontological heritage resources - including impacts envisaged for the Rietkloof WEF project - is predicted to be low (negative).
+Provided that the proposed monitoring and mitigation recommendations made for these various projects are followed through, their cumulative impact on palaeontological heritage resources - including impacts envisaged for the Brandvalley WEF project - is predicted to be low (negative).
 On the other hand, unavoidable residual negative impacts may be partially counterbalanced by an improved understanding of Karoo palaeontology resulting from appropriate professional mitigation for these projects.
 This is regarded as a significant positive impact for Karoo palaeontological heritage.